The 9 Best Reasons for Getting an MBA Degree

 MBA Program Requirements

 For example, some may require specific test scores or essays, while others may schedule formal interviews or request letters of recommendation.
-Once you decide where you want to apply, be sure to speak with an admission counselor about any requirements you may need to have your application considered.
+Once you decide where you want to apply, be sure to speak with an admission counselor about any requirements you may need.

-The MBA curriculum varies by program, too, but you can generally expect to take core classes when enrolled in an MBA degree program.
+The MBA curriculum varies by school and program, too, but you can generally expect to take core classes.

 SNHU’s MBA, for example, requires seven core courses that weave together different areas of business for a holistic point of view on overarching matters of a business.
 In addition, there may be a handful of business electives you can allocate to a specific concentration or choose to cherry-pick among a range of classes.

-Toward the end of your program, you may also need to complete a culminating experience course or capstone.
+Toward the end of your program, you may also need to complete a capstone.

-If you’re looking to grow as a business professional and you can find a program and institution that feels right for you, earning an MBA may be worth it.
-Adding those three hard-earned letters — MBA — to your title can be personally rewarding and make you a more competitive employee.
+If you’re looking to grow as a business professional and you find a program and institution that feels right for you, earning an MBA may be worth it.
+Adding MBA to your title can be personally rewarding and make you a more competitive employee.

 “If you want to advance in your career, or even just do it for yourself, I will say an MBA is more than worth it,” Malik said.
 “Going back to school will likely be the hardest part for most people, but once you see that degree in the mail and all the doors it unlocks for you, you will only be remiss you didn’t do it sooner.”

-Explore academic catalogs to get a sense of the courses you might take if enrolled in a particular school’s MBA program, as well as the learning outcomes, and see how they align with your interests.
-You could also speak with your employer, mentor or admission counselor at a university that interests you to see if their program seems like the right fit for your short and long-term professional goals.
+Explore academic catalogs to get a sense of the courses you might take as well as the learning outcomes, and see how they align with your interests.
+You could also speak with your employer, mentor or admission counselor at a university that interests you to see if the degree is the right fit for your goals.

 Discover more about SNHU’s online MBA programs: Find out what courses you'll take, skills you’ll learn and how to request information about the program.